CVRP/Study Guide

 Fellow & Diplomate Credential Laddering

-The CVRP(F) classification has been developed to recognize individuals within the Vocational Rehabilitation field who have achieved higher levels of professionalism through post-graduate study, having achieved at minimum an undergraduate degree & other related professional certifications & designations.
+The CVRP(F) credential classification recognizes Registrantss within the VR field who have achieved higher levels of professionalism through post-graduate study, at minimum an undergraduate degree, other related professional certifications & designations.

-The CVRP(D) classification recognizes senior practitioners at the highest level of professionalism in the Vocational Rehabilitation field who have achieved at minimum a Master’s degree in a Vocational Rehabilitation field or a Master’s degree in a related field in addition to the completion of a certificate program.
+The CVRP(D) credential classification recognizes senior Registrants at the highest level of professionalism in the VR field who achieved at minimum a Master’s degree in VR or Master’s degree in a related field in addition to a certificate program.

 Laddering Eligibility & Application process

-For CEUs that do not appear on the approved CEU list, Registrants & Education Stakeholders can submit a pre or post-approval of an education program.
+For CEUs that do not appear on the Approved CVRP CEU List, can submit a:

 CEU post-approval application